POTS and Dysautonomia: Understanding and Managing Your Symptoms

 Midodrine

 Other options include pyridostigmine (improves nerve-to-blood vessel communication), clonidine or methyldopa (for hyperadrenergic POTS), and in some cases, low-dose desmopressin for severe hypovolaemia.
 Most people will try lifestyle measures first, then add medication if needed.
+The 2026 POTS guidelines brought some useful updates to how medication is sequenced.
+The full breakdown of what changed in the 2026 guidelines is worth reading for anyone currently navigating treatment options.

 Living With POTS Daily

 Beyond exercise, salt, and medication, there are several practical strategies that make a real difference to day-to-day life with POTS.
+The physical side is only part of the picture.

 Pacing